luevano/flappybirdgodot/README.md

 You can find a devlog showing how I made the game in my website: [Creating a FlappyBird clone in Godot 3.5 devlog 1](https://blog.luevano.xyz/g/flappybird_godot_devlog_1.html).

+You can also find the itch.io page (with the game being playable in the browser) [here](https://lorentzeus.itch.io/flappybirdgodot).

 # Credits

 - Sprites by [MegaCrash](https://megacrash.itch.io/): [flappy-bird-assets](https://megacrash.itch.io/flappy-bird-assets); just modified the names to be all lowercase because I like it that way.